 Mix together flour, cream of tartar, baking soda, and salt together.
 Set aside.

 Cream together sugar and butter.
-Add eggs and blend well.
+Add eggs and vanilla and blend well.

 Add dry ingredients to wet ingredients and mix well.